Preethipa/Profit-loss-app/README.md

 # Profit-loss-app
-Using this website, we can find whether the stocks price is profit or loss.

 Welcome to my profilio!
 I make this stock profit-loss calculator by using JavaScript, HTML and CSS learned from neog.camp.
 This calculate will helps to check the profit and loss of stocks when he/she bought it.